gomorpheus/morpheus-docs/getting_started/ha/appliance_ha.rst

 ----------------

 |morpheus| configuration is controlled by a configuration file located
-at /etc/morpheus/morpheus.rb.
-This file is read when you run morpheus-ctl reconfigure after installing the appliance package.
+at ``/etc/morpheus/morpheus.rb``.
+This file is read when you run ``morpheus-ctl reconfigure`` after installing the appliance package.
 Each section is tied to a deployment tier: database is mysql, message queue is rabbitmq, search index is elasticsearch.
 There are no entries for the web and application tiers since those are part of the core application